Lizzie Fletcher: 2020

+2022

+Fletcher was reelected with 63.7% of the vote to Republican nominee Johnny Teague's 36.21%.
+She benefited from the 2020 congressional redistricting that shifted her district from a margin of 8.5 percentage points for Democrats to a 30-point margin.
+Most of the more Republican parts of the old 7th were shifted to the new 38th district, which was won by Hunt.

 Tenure

-As of September 2021, Fletcher had voted in line with Joe Biden's stated position 100% of the time.
+As of August 2023, Fletcher had voted in line with Joe Biden's stated position 99% of the time.

 In 2022, Fletcher was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.